 Make sure you understand the music.
 That is, analyze the score, and try to understand why it’s written the way it is.

-Do you understand the structure of the piece?
-How about the purpose of each note, each harmony?
-Can you describe where the phrases are?
-Are you following the counterpoint?
+How about the purpose of each note, each chord?
+Can you tell me where phrases begin and end?
+Are you following where all the melodies lead?
 Do you know where the beats are?

 2. You don’t understand the movement